BradleyCulley/bradleyculley.github.io/_posts/broken-a-mind-on-fire-with-the-truth2.md

 [[include photos from here of a young JVN: https://www.privatdozent.co/p/the-unparalleled-genius-of-john-von-beb]]

-<p>At 15 years old, von Neumann so deeply impressed mathematician Gábor Szegő with his (von Neumann's) mathematical abilities that Szegő wept literal tears of joy.⁷</p>
+<p>At 15 years old, von Neumann so deeply impressed mathematician Gábor Szegő with his mathematical abilities that Szegő wept literal tears of joy.⁷</p>

 <p>